SPYBOT-SE/Spybot-Doc/UseCases/Attack/Specification.md

 ## 4.1 Pawn can still attack this turn

-The user hasn't attacked with the same pawn in his turn.
+The user hasn't attacked with the same pawn in this turn.

 # 5 Postconditions